micro-ROS/micro-ROS.github.io/_docs/hardware_support.md

 # Reference Platforms

-Even that micro-ROS technology can be ported to many targets, we have decided selecting development platforms to support them.
+Even that micro-ROS technology can be ported to many targets, we have decided to select development platforms to support them.
 This page describes the main characteristic of those boards.

 ## Olimex LTD STM32-E407